What’s the absolute best way to start learning the guitar?

 This is a song that Jon plays on guitar, so you know it can’t be too hard.

 Once you’ve learned the chords for this song, get ready to play them on repeat with the song.
 It sounds like the verse and chorus are different, but they aren’t.
-The pattern’s the same, only the time is changed.
+The pattern’s the same; only the timing changes.
 The vocal just makes the changes seem different.

 What Might Trip You Up